s4pphirex/s4pphirex/README.md

 # $\color{#CF0003}\textsf{ BEFORE YOU INTERACT }$
-$\color{#CF0003}\textsf{ - I have a lovely partner, so obviously I don't want anyone to interact with me having any romantic intentions, it will result in a block. }$
+$\color{#CF0003}\textsf{ - I have a lovely partner, obviously I wouldn't like for anyone to interact with me having any romantic intentions, it will result in a block. }$

 $\color{#CF0003}\textsf{ - Don't be weird obviously, }$